sae220/hoc2022-md/greenhouse_crackedwall.md

 # Cracked Wall

 ## Step 1
-We need more water!
-It looks like I can use the cursor to break some of these damaged bricks to get more water.
+The garden needs more water!
+Use the cursor to break some of these damaged bricks to get more water flowing.

 #### ~ tutorialhint
 Move the cursor using the ``||hoc22.cursor move <direction>||`` block and then use ``||hoc22.break block||`` to break a block in that position.
 Break all 4 blocks to get enough water to get to the next puzzle.